ben-southpaw/fats-cradle/gotchas.md

 3. Restore cursor transition system
 4. Only then attempt performance optimizations
 5. Test all dependent systems after any changes

+## Recent Breaking Changes and Fixes

+### ScrollToExplore Component (FIXED)

+- DO NOT modify the Lottie animation implementation
+- DO NOT add new UI elements (arrows, text) to this component
+- KEEP the original animation behavior
+- The component uses a specific Lottie animation file, changing the UI breaks the intended design

+### ThreeScene Breaking Changes (FIXED)

+- DO NOT remove existing animation handlers and timeline logic
+- The component relies on GSAP timeline for coordinated animations
+- Replacing with direct state management breaks the animation flow
+- Keep the original animation system and extend it rather than replace it

+### State Management Issues (FIXED)

+- DO NOT create new stores without checking existing state management
+- The app already has mechanisms for handling transitions
+- Adding parallel state management systems causes conflicts
+- Always check existing state handling before adding new ones

+### UI/UX Guidelines

+- Never add new UI elements without explicit approval
+- Maintain existing animation and interaction patterns
+- Document all UI-related changes in this file
+- Test changes with existing animation system before committing

 ## Iframe Embedding